 Bess posted a photo to his Instagram in January with a baggie of pot and a blunt.

 The NFL is a professional sports league, and that's all it is.
-It is wildly successful because of what it puts on the field, not because it has dozens of NFL security agents running breathlessly around the country keeping a can of piss upright in order to safeguard the integrity of a urine sample taken from a 22-year-old special teamer.
+It is wildly successful because of what it puts on the field, not because it has dozens of NFL security agents running breathlessly around the country keeping a can of piss upright in order to safeguard the integrity of a urine sample taken from a 22-year-old special-teamer.
 Goodell can just treat marijuana discipline in the way that the league currently treats assault charges.
 If you get arrested for punching someone, Goodell can suspend you, and he just might do it.
 But the league doesn't bother to dispatch NFL security to Nashville clubs to review random security footage from nights when Kenny Britt was in town.

 This is not an argument that the NFL stop testing for PEDs or drugs such as heroin or cocaine.
 In the case of steroids, there are real competitive advantage and health issues associated with their use; testing for the use of powerful narcotics can be important in identifying someone who is making the wrong decisions and needs help.
 But let's not make the slippery slope argument.
 Let's not let fear of a completely different issue prevent the league from taking one good and reasonable step in a good and reasonable direction.

-If you're the type of person that won't watch professional football because you're concerned that the players are smoking pot in their free time, that's a You problem, and for consistency's sake I hope you never go out to eat at a restaurant, watch any movies, or listen to any music.
+If you're the type of person who won't watch professional football because you're concerned that the players are smoking pot in their free time, that's a You problem, and for consistency's sake I hope you never go out to eat at a restaurant, watch any movies, or listen to any music.
 The concerns of fans like these, if they're even out there, is not the NFL's problem.

 The NFL's problem, in the end, is that this particular policy prevents the league from putting out the best possible product.
 The fewer players get suspended, the better it is for every team, and the less time we have to spend talking about whether or not a player really "gets it" because they got caught getting high.
 That's better for all of us.